obkalu/rxjs-intro-demo/README.md

 # rxjs-intro-demo
-A small project to demonstrate introduction into use of RxJS Observables
+A small project to demonstrate introduction into the use of RxJS Observables